pleclech/shadowfs/README.md

 The project includes a GitHub Actions workflow (`.github/workflows/release.yml`) for automated releases.
 When you push a tag (e.g., `v1.0.0`), the workflow automatically:

-1. Builds binaries for all supported architectures
+1. Builds binary for Linux amd64 architecture
 2. Creates a GitHub release
 3. Uploads artifacts and checksums